daGama/.github/README.md

 ## Product Updates 🚀

 15 June.
-ChatGPT text auto-translation from various languages to English
+AI-based text auto-translation from various languages to English UX analytics tool to make our interface better
-UserX integration

 Started: The development of AI for the MLAFS (Multi-Level Anti-fake System) has begun.
 This system is designed to protect against fraud